-At the Step 1 meeting, the grievant shall have the right to present any evidence in support of the grievance, and the grievant and/or the UFF representative or the grievant's legal counsel (if selected pursuant to Section 20.5), and the president or president's University's representative, shall discuss the grievance.
+At the Step 1 meeting, the grievant shall have the right to present any evidence in support of the grievance, and the grievant and/or the UFF representative or the grievant's legal counsel (if selected), and the University's representative, shall discuss the grievance.
+(2) Decision.
+The University's representative shall issue a

-- (2) Decision.
-The president or president's University's representative shall issue a written decision, stating the reasons therefore, to grievant's Step 1 representative within thirty (30) days following the conclusion of the meeting.
+(2) Decision.
+The University's representative shall issue a written decision, stating the reasons therefore, to grievant's Step 1 representative within thirty days following the conclusion of the meeting.
 In the absence of an agreement to extend the period for issuing the Step 1 decision, the grievant may proceed to Step 2 if the grievant's Step 1 representative has not received the written decision by the end of the 30th day following the conclusion of the Step 1 meeting.
-A copy of the decision shall be sent to the grievant and to the local UFF Chapter if grievant elected self-representation or representation by legal counsel. - (3) Documents.
+A copy of the decision shall be sent to the grievant and to the local UFF Chapter if grievant elected self-representation or representation by legal counsel.

+representation by legal counsel.
+(3) Documents.
 Where practicable, the Step 1 reviewer shall make available to the grievant, or grievance representative, documentation referenced in the Step 1 decision prior to its issuance.
-(3) Documents.
 All documents referred to in the decision and any additional documents presented by the grievant shall be attached to the decision, together with a list of these documents.
-In advance of the Step 1 meeting, the grievant shall have the right, upon written request, to a copy of any reasonably identifiable documents relevant to the grievance. - (e) Step 2 - (1) Filing. - a.
+In advance of the Step 1 meeting, the grievant shall have the right, upon written request, to a copy of any reasonably identifiable documents relevant to the grievance.

+(e) Step 2

+(1) Filing.

+a.
 Continuation of Step 1 Grievance.
-If the grievance is not satisfactorily resolved at Step 1, the grievant may file a written request with Academic Affairs for review of the Step 1 decision by the president or president's University's representative.
-The grievant must make this request within thirty (30)-days following receipt of the Step 1 decision by the grievant's Step 1 representative.
-Thirty days shall be determined by the date stamped on the notice by Academic Affairs when the request is received in that office or by the date of mailing as determined by the postmark. - b.
+If the grievance is not satisfactorily resolved at Step 1, the grievant may file a written request with Academic Affairs for review of the Step 1 decision by the University's representative.
+The grievant must make this request within thirty days following receipt of the Step 1 decision by the grievant's Step 1 representative.
+Thirty days shall be determined by the date stamped on the notice by Academic Affairs when the request is received in that office or by the date of mailing as determined by the postmark.

+b.
 Step 2 Grievance Alleging Violation(s) of the Agreement at the University Level.
-A grievance may be filed at Step 2 if it alleges that one or more violations have occurred at the University level. - (2) Meeting.
-The president or president's University University's representative and the grievant and the grievant's representative shall meet no sooner than seven (7) and no later than fifteen (15) days following receipt of - a. receipt of the grievance if no postponement is requested or - b. receipt of written notice that the grievant wishes to proceed with the Step 2 meeting.
+A grievance may be filed at Step 2 if it alleges that one or more violations have occurred at the University level.

+(2) Meeting.
+The University's representative and the grievant and the grievant's representative shall meet no sooner than seven and no later than fifteen days following receipt of:

+a. the grievance if no postponement is requested or b. written notice that the grievant wishes to proceed with the Step 2 meeting.